-Michael Sacks is professor of biomedical engineering and holder of the W. A. “Tex” Moncrief, Jr. Simulation-Based Engineering Science Chair I. He is also director of the ICES Center for Cardiovascular Simulation-based Engineering.
+Michael Sacks is professor of biomedical engineering and holder of the W. A. "Tex" Moncrief, Jr. Endowment in Simulation-Based Engineering and Sciences Chair No. 1.
+He is also director of the ICES Willerson Center for Cardiovascular Modeling and Simulation.
 Sacks formerly held the John A. Swanson Chair in the Department of Bioengineering at the University of Pittsburgh.
 He earned his B.S. and M.S. in engineering mechanics from Michigan State University, and his Ph.D. in biomedical engineering (biomechanics) from The University of Texas Southwestern Medical Center at Dallas.

 In 2006, he was selected as one of the Scientific American top 50 scientists.
 In 2009, he won the Van C. Mow Medal from the American Society of Mechanical Engineers (ASME) Bioengineering Division and the Chancellor’s Distinguished Research Award at the University of Pittsburgh.
 He is a fellow of ASME and the American Institute for Medical & Biological Engineering, and an inaugural fellow of the Biomedical Engineering Society.
 He is currently editor of the “Journal of Biomechanical Engineering,” and serves on the editorial board for 27 other journals.